hsinwang5/shin_website/README.md

 ### `Shin's Website`

 This is the react code for my personal website.
-You may pull this code + resources for your own personal use.
+You may pull this code + resources for your own personal study/use.
 To run the scripts in CL, type-

 $ npm run site